kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 **Here are some examples of limiting beliefs:**
 - I’ll never be successful because I come from a poor background.
-- It’s too late for me to change my time management skills.
+- It’s too late for me to become better at managing my time.
 - I’m too young to create real change in the world.
 - I don’t have enough money to be in control of my life.
 - They will reject me because I’m not talented enough.